 - Apple Pages comes free for Mac users.
 Not all writers have that extra $50 to spare.

-Every author asks themselves if they are really using the best book writing software to effectively organize their novel, as well as their writing process.
+Every author asks themselves if they are really using the best book writing software to effectively organize their novel, as well as their book writing process.

 Thankfully, the right tools can save you time and frustration and may even make the long process of writing a novel or nonfiction book more enjoyable.